 Strangers in a Strange Land: Refugees and the Bible

 It was a number of years ago that I began to realise.
-I had just returned from a trip running workshops in Cambodia, Singapore and India, and I had seen people — I had talked with people — whose life circumstances made my own look, shall we say, idyllic.
+I had just returned from a trip running workshops in a range of countries, and I had seen people — I had talked with people — whose life circumstances made my own look, shall we say, idyllic.

 Because I’ve just never had to decide between fleeing my country or killing the child soldiers the enemy sends at you, like one guy I had dinner with.

-I’ve never had to beg for money, hoping to be able to take something back to the man who sends me out, like that woman in Bangalore.
+I’ve never had to beg for money, hoping to be able to take something back to the man who sends me out, like that woman in South Asia.

 I’ve not spoken up against my commanding officer, knowing I’ll go to jail (if I’m lucky) for saying that what he’s ordering amounts to genocide, like the guy at one of my meetings.